 I was hit hard by the reality that the odds were against an outsider like me who wrote procedurals, action/adventure, and sci fi.
 At the time, a more traditional entry into that world—maybe even more so for a female writer—was to become an admin at a production company or agency to learn the business and to network.
 I decided against that, for the simple reason that I didn’t want my work experience to be narrow.
 Considering this account on the podcast Scriptnotes of the increasingly failing success rate of that route, I think I made the right call.

 Leaving L.A. did not mean I gave up on my dreams.
 I aimed to continue to create and grow into my own distinctive voice, while working somewhere that informed my writing.
-I found my home at MIT, and the world here is far from narrow.
+I found my home at MIT, and the world here is far from narrow. - How long have you been working at MIT and BE?

 I started working at MIT in 2002 and helped start up the Deshpande Center in SoE.
 When I had my second child in 2004, I became part-time and was welcomed into the BE admin staff.
-I’ve been a happy camper ever since.
+I’ve been a happy camper ever since. - What’s your favorite spot on MIT campus and why?

 The Stata Center’s giant chalkboards always make me smile, especially when the students show their artistic side.
-They are a nice complement to the mementos of classic on-campus hacks on display: the MIT police car atop the dome and the water fountain attached to a fire hose.
+They are a nice complement to the mementos of classic on-campus hacks on display: the MIT police car atop the dome and the water fountain attached to a fire hose. - You helped coordinate one of the first iGEM synthetic biology competitions at MIT.
+What was the most challenging and rewarding part of this process?

 Every event has its challenges, and iGEM grew exponentially each year.
 It was a lot of work, but it gave me a front-row seat to ground-breaking research projects from teams around the world.
 It was inspiring to see those young people propose bioengineering solutions to some of the world’s greatest problems, while keeping a focus on biosafety and ethics.